Service

 That is why this work often pairs with intake cleanup, handoff clarity, or workflow automation rather than standing alone.

-Compare this problem with the next closest workflow issue.
+Compare this with the closest service or example.

-A concise description of where the drag lives is enough to decide whether the right next step is cleanup, integration, automation, or a narrower AI layer.
+A short description of the manual work or messy handoff is enough to decide whether the right next step is cleanup, integration, automation, or AI support.